3UU/wordpress-shariff-wrapper/trunk/readme.txt

 overview.
 But please be warned: This is a test page!
 It is possible that you find features that are only provided in the development version.
 Use it only to get an impression of the design options.

 = Q: How can I change the design of a single button? =
 A: If you are a CSS guru please feel free to modify the css file.
 But of course this is a bad idea, because all changes will be destroyed with the next update!
-Instead take a look at the style attribute of the shorttag.
+Instead take a look at the style and class attribute of the shorttag.
 If you put in any value it will create a DIV container with the ID "ShariffSC" around the buttons.
 If you are really a CSS guru you will know what does the magic from here on out. ;-)

 = Q: I want the buttons to stay fixed while scrolling! =
 A: No problem.
 Just use the style attribute to add some CSS to the shorttag.
 For example in a widget (adjust the width as needed):